subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 ### Configuration template

-A configuration template is a native kubernetes .yaml file (e.g. a service definition).
+A configuration template is a native Helm values .yaml file (e.g. a service definition).
 Variable placeholders like `${MY_VARIABLE_NAME}` can be used to insert O-Neko specific variables into these templates.
 The variables can be overridden in project versions to e.g. achieve slightly different configurations of versions without having to modify the templates per version.